 At a Glance

-Water levels around Lake Isabella are low due to current drought conditions
+Water levels around Lake Isabella are low due to current drought conditions.
+No showers available.

 Open year round.